Things that are not allowed on Gumroad

-- Selling used goods, or products that you didn't create or own the rights to (to sell your used X-box, an old version of Photoshop, a signed Space Jam t-shirt, or a slightly-rusted car, please see eBay or Craigslist).
+- Selling used goods, electronics, or products that you didn't create or own the rights to (to sell your used X-box, an old version of Photoshop, a signed Space Jam t-shirt, or a slightly-rusted car, please see eBay or Craigslist).

 - Selling physical products that violate our terms of service or federal laws of the US (Yes, we know that certain herbs are legal in X number of states for medicinal and recreational purposes.
 Yes, we know CBD is not technically the same thing as this certain herb.
 Yes, we know George Washington grew hemp, and that we are being super square.)

 - Pornography or content that displays actual humans engaging in sexual behavior (artwork is generally ok) - see why here

 - Recurring business payments (in other words, using Gumroad as a way to bill a client for a service you're providing them with)